 Fitting regulations |

-Regulation 10 of the Fire Safety (England) Regulations 2022 made it a legal requirement from 23 January 2023 for responsible persons for all multi-occupied residential buildings in England with storeys over 11 metres in height to:
+Regulation 10 of the Fire Safety (England) Regulations 2022 made it a legal requirement for all multi-occupied, multi-storey residential buildings in England (over 11 metres in height) to:

-Confusingly, the term is a bit of a misnomer as, as explained in this guideance on the UK Government website:
+Confusingly, the term is a bit of a misnomer, as explained in this guidance on the UK Government website:

 "Sometimes, confusion arises from the term “Person”, because it might be expected that the “Responsible Person” is an individual living person (or what, in law, is described as a “natural person”).
 However, commonly, the Responsible Person will be an organisation, such as a property company or firm of managing agents (or what, in law, is described as a “legal person”)."